eyigitba/H2MuAnalyzer/WorkspaceDatacard/readme.md

 	* for signal: category + '_Net_signal'
 	* or you can change the script so that the script can find your histograms.
 		* look at "def setNetBackgroundHist(self):" and below in MakeWorkspaceDatacard.py and modify to match to your histogram names.

+* BGSFrun.py performs fitting taking functions from PDFDatabase.py
+* PDFDatabase.py has various defintions of functions.
+You can add your functions.

 Let me know if anything not working.